 The lede used in this article effectively sets up the the rest of the story by using the most interesting and relative information in the forefront.
 It provides a precise description of the story’s main issue, enticing the reader with the controversial idea of children or “lunch-line bullies” turning one another into the police for bullying.
 By covering both ends of the spectrum, the lede adds a bit of dramatic flair to the situation, ultimately provoking thought amongst readers.

 Good morning.
 Here's our morning roundup of all the media news you need to know.
 Want to get this briefing in your inbox every morning?
 Subscribe here.
-There is an inclination among some liberals to relish the California indictment of two anti-abortion activists charged with "violating the privacy of health-care providers by recording confidential information […]
+The state of press freedom worldwide is lousy and getting worse.
+The most ignominious culprits include Turkey, Syria, Afghanistan, Russia and other usual suspects.
+"Media freedom has never […]